-The Actuarial Function is overseen by the Watford Director who is also responsible for oversight of the Risk Function.
+The Actuarial Function is overseen by a Watford Director.
 Actuarial Function supporting services are provided under a services agreement by the Arch group, which has appropriate actuarial resources and is entirely independent of operational aspects of the business.

 Specific duties of the Actuarial Function include, but are not limited to: